newscoop/NewscoopInstagramPlugin/README.md

 This Newscoop Plugin adds smarty functions and Admin tools to enable you to ingest, manage, and display Instagram photos in Newscoop.

-Install instructions for Newscoop v4.3
+Install instructions for Newscoop v4.3 on OSX with MAMP
 ------------------------

 1. Download this repo from github with 'Download ZIP' button